yemmie32/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12 A script that creates a directory called my_dir with permissions 751 in the working directory.
-Task 13 Changes the group owner to school for the file hello Task 14 Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+Task 13 Changes the group owner to school for the file hello Task 14 Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory Task 15 Changes the owner and the group owner of _hello to vincent and staff respectively.